b0yage/b0yage/README.md

 On the side, I also build full-stack web applications — working with React, TypeScript, Next.js, Tailwind CSS, and MongoDB on the backend.

-This profile is where I share my personal data engineering projects, full-stack experiments, and things I'm currently building.

 ### Tools & Tech

 * **Data Engineering & Analytics:** Python, SQL, PySpark, Databricks, Delta Lake, BigQuery